-The authors are grateful to Brian Clarke for his invaluable contribution to this chapter.
-Brian is a Partner in the Dublin Dispute Resolution & Insolvency practice at Maples and Calder, the Maples Group's law firm.
+The authors are grateful to Brian Clarke for his valuable contribution to this chapter.
+Brian is a Partner in the Dublin Litigation & Dispute Resolution practice at Maples and Calder, the Maples Group's law firm.
 He advises both domestic and international clients on domestic and multinational commercial disputes and enforcement proceedings.
 He is experienced in acting in both ad hoc and institutional forms of arbitration.
 (Tel: +353 1 619 2042 / Email: brian.clarke@maples.com.)

-The authors are also grateful to Lynn Cramer for her contribution to this chapter from a tax law perspective.
-Lynn is a Partner in the Dublin office's Tax team at Maples and Calder, the Maples Group's law firm, and advises both domestic and international clients on Irish and international tax matters, with a particular focus on financial services and VAT.
-(Tel: +353 1 619 2066 / Email: lynn.cramer@maples.com.)
+The authors are also grateful to Partner William Fogarty and Associate John Crowley in the Dublin office's Tax team at Maples and Calder for their contributions to this chapter from a tax law perspective.
+John and William advise both domestic and international clients on Irish and international tax matters, with a particular focus on financial services and VAT.
+(Tel: +353 1 619 2730 / Email: william.fogarty@maples.com / Tel: +353 1 619 7010 / john.crowley@maples.com)